craftcms/docs/docs/4.x/logging.md

 ### `stdout` and `stderr`

-Craft redirects all log output from all Monolog targets to `stdout` and `stderr` when [`CRAFT_STREAM_LOG`](./config/README.md#craft-stream-log) is set to `true`.
+Craft redirects all log output from Monolog targets to `stdout` and `stderr` when [`CRAFT_STREAM_LOG`](./config/README.md#craft-stream-log) is set to `true`.
 This is common in load-balanced environments and servers with ephemeral filesystems, where log output is aggregated from multiple sources, or the sources themselves are not directly accessible.

 ## Logging Your Own Events